 - Almost in all the finished excavations, pictures have been painted, but very few have survived.

-- Various skin colours in the paintings represent multi-coloured society.
+- Various skin colors in the paintings represent a multi-colored society.

-- Events happened in the jungle and events happened in the palace are separated by their locations.
+- Events that happened in the jungle and events that happened in the palace are separated by their locations.

 - Images of Padmapani and Vajrapani are very common in Ajanta.